masud001/qatarat-app/README.md

   npm install swiper
   ```

+## Form Validation

+- **Formik** is used for building and validating forms.
+See [Formik documentation](https://formik.org/) for usage details and examples.

 ## Customization

 - Update categories, products, and API endpoints in `apiSlice.ts`.
 - Add more languages in `src/language/i18n.ts`.
 - Customize theme and styles in `tailwind.config.mjs` and CSS files.
+- Build forms easily with Formik for robust validation and UX.

 ## License